SnapperML/SnapperML/docs/source/package_reference.rst

 .. automodule:: ml_experiment.integrations

-All these classes are imported from Optuna package.
+All these classes are imported from the Optuna package.
 For more information of how to use, please take a look at the official documentation `here <https://optuna.readthedocs.io/en/latest/reference/integration.html>`_.